 KEY PERFORMANCE INDICATORS DEFINITIONS C67 (FD) Number of paid full-time firefighters employed by the municipality The number of paid full-time firefighters employed by the municipality.
-A firefighter is a rescuer extensively trained in firefighting, primarily to extinguish hazardous fires that threaten life, property, and the environment as well as to rescue people and animals from dangerous situations.
-This could be either permanent or fixed-term employment, on a full-time basis.
-C73 (FD) Number of structural fires occurring in informal settlements The indicator measures the number of fires which occurred or originated in an area considered to be an informal settlement by the municipality and affected structures in that area.
-Structural fire incidents are defined as incidents of fire outbreaks in habitable structures, regardless of their formality (e.g. a fire on a formal structure within an area considered to be an informal settlement would still be counted as the indicator measures the number of fires). dwellings in informal settlements affected by structural fires (estimate) The indicator measures the estimated number of dwellings in an area considered to be an informal settlement by the municipality and affected by structural fires.
-'Affected' in this context refers to structures which have sustained physical damage as a result of a fire.
-Structural fire incidents are defined as incidents of fire outbreaks in habitable structures, regardless of their formality (e.g. a fire on a formal structure within an area considered to be an informal settlement would still be counted as the indicator measures the number of fires).
+A firefighter is a rescuer extensively trained in firefighting, primarily to extinguish hazardous fires that threater life, property, and the environment as well as to rescue people and animals from dangerous situations.
+This could be either permanent or fixed-term employment, on a full-time basis. in informal settlements The indicator measures the number of fires which occurred or originated in an area conside to be an informal settlement by the municipality and affected structures in that area.
+Structu fire incidents are defined as incidents of fire outbreaks in habitable structures, regardless their formality (e.g. a fire on a formal structure within an area considered to be an inform settlement would still be counted as the indicator measures the number of fires). dwellings in informal settlements affected by structural fires (estimate) ngs in informal informal settlement by the municipality and affected by structural fires.
+'Affected' in this cor